Vector Magnetometry Using Shallow Implanted NV Centers in Diamond with Waveguide-Assisted Dipole Excitation and Readout: experiment

 The center of the waveguide mode is at a distance ($r$) of $\SI{27}{\mathrm{\mu m}}\pm\SI{5.5}{\mu m}$ from the center of the wire.
 The large uncertainty is due to the waveguide mode area.
 Assuming a current of $\mathrm{I=\SI{1}{mA}}$, the magnetic field from Eq.~\eqref{biosavart} gives a value of $\sim \SI{7.43}{\mathrm{\mu T}}\pm \SI{2.3}{\mathrm{\mu T}} $.
 In Figure~\ref{fig-dc-3}(b), we map the magnetic field vector near the wire to determine the expected value using Eq.~\eqref{biosavart}.

-To investigate the DC current value and determine the vector field from the current, we measure CW-ODMR with an external magnetic field such that its projection on each NV orientation varies.
+To investigate the DC current value and determine the vector field from the current, we measure CW-ODMR with an external bias magnetic field using a permanent magnet such that its projection on each NV orientation varies.
 This variation allows us to differentiate the contributions from the distinct NV crystallographic orientations and provides a mapping of the vector magnetic field generated by the DC current.
-Figure~\ref{fig-vector}(a) shows the ODMR spectra for four different currents, each displaying six distinct resonance dips.
+Figure~\ref{fig-vector}(a) shows the waveguide-assisted ODMR spectra for four different currents, each displaying six distinct resonance dips.
 These dips correspond to the three different orientations of nitrogen-vacancy (NV) centers, labeled as $\mathrm{NV_{1,2,3}}$.
+While four NV families are theoretically expected, the absence of a pronounced dip for the fourth family is likely attributed to a combination of poor coupling to the RF signal and inhomogeneous broadening induced by local strain effects.
+These strain effects, caused by the waveguides, vary with NV orientation and can lead to broadening of the ODMR signal.
+Further details on the strain effects in waveguides can be found in Ref.~\cite{alam_determining_2024}

 To estimate the B-field projection per 1 mA on each NV axis, the resonance shift value of ${m_s=-1}$ state for $\mathrm{NV_{1,2,3}}$ are depicted in Figure~\ref{fig-vector}(b).
 From the linear fits, the slope values $\alpha_{1,2,3}$ are extracted, yielding $\SI{- 68\pm 5.4}{\mathrm{kHz/mA}}$, $\SI{66\pm 9.5}{\mathrm{kHz/mA}}$ and $\SI{74\pm 6.4}{\mathrm{kHz/mA}}$, respectively.
 Using the formula $\delta \nu = \gamma B_z$ with $B_z$the projection of the B-field on NV-axis, these slopes corresponds to magnetic field values of \SI{2.43 \pm 0.19}{\mathrm{\mu T/mA}}, \SI{2.36 \pm 0.34}{\mathrm{\mu T/mA}} and \SI{2.64 \pm 0.23}{\mathrm{\mu T/mA}}.